carlostorrescubila/Portfolio/content/en/project/pybiplots/index.md

 slides: ""
 ---

-PyBiplots is a python package that performs the classic biplots methods.
+PyBiplots is a python library that performs the classic biplots methods.
 This methods are GH-Biplot, JK-Biplot and HJ-Biplot.